 Mr Gleeson was delighted to take a consultant post in Gloucestershire NHS Foundation Trust upon his return from Australia, replacing a retiring knee surgeon at Gloucester Royal Hospital in 2006.
 His current NHS practice includes clinics at Gloucester and Stroud as well as Tetbury Hospital.

 He specializes in arthroscopic and reconstructive surgery of the knee and has a special interest in surgery for knee instability, patellofemoral dysfunction, malalignment and knee arthritis.
 He performs a large number of partial and total knee replacements per annum.
-Mr Close and Mr Gleeson are actively involved in teaching and supervising trainee knee surgeons at GRH.
+Mr Gleeson is a speciality tutor for the Trauma and Orthopaedic department and is actively involved in the training of tomorrow’s Orthopaedic surgeons.

 Special Clinical Interests